-The following selected financial and other data for the years ended December 31, 2016, 2015, 2014, 2013 and 2012 is derived from our consolidated financial statements and related notes, which have been audited by Ernst & Young LLP, an independent registered public accounting firm whose report thereon is included elsewhere in this annual report.
-The data should be read in conjunction with our consolidated financial statements and notes thereto and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in this annual report on Form 10-K.
+The following selected financial and other data for the years ended December 31, 2017, 2016, 2015, 2014 and 2013 is derived from our consolidated financial statements and related notes, which have been audited by Ernst & Young LLP, an independent registered public accounting firm whose report thereon is included elsewhere in this annual report on Form 10-K. The data should be read in conjunction with our consolidated financial statements and notes thereto and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in this annual report on Form 10-K.